Equity Considerations in EV Infrastructure Planning

 Engagement and Outreach Methods

-Community engagement helps ensure that a project meets diverse community needs and supports fair access to EV charging infrastructure and associated benefits, fitting into the overall goals of transportation decision-making.
+Community engagement helps ensure that a project meets diverse community needs, that community members can influence the direction of their community’s development, and that access to EV charging infrastructure and associated benefits is fairly distributed.

 Stakeholder outreach as a continual process in transportation decision-making is an important method of engagement that invites the input of individuals and groups impacted by a proposed project.
 This outreach should be focused and meaningful, based on the needs, culture, and characteristics of the relevant neighborhood or community.

-Accessing and incorporating stakeholder feedback in project planning and implementation helps ensure a project meets impacted individuals’ needs and addresses their concerns.
+Accessing and incorporating stakeholder feedback in project planning and implementation helps ensure a project meets impacted individuals’ needs and addresses their concerns.4

 Planners can also collaborate and coordinate with local organizations that represent impacted or traditionally underserved populations.
 Resources like the University of Kansas’ Community Tool Box and FHWA’s 2015 report on public involvement in transportation decision-making include guidance and techniques for engagement.
 Possible strategies include conducting stakeholder interviews, deploying needs assessment surveys, and organizing public comment sessions.